- What Is Breast Reconstruction?

 - Additional therapies (radiation or chemotherapy) to treat the cancer

-- Other medical conditions (such as obesity, heart and lung conditions, smoking)
+- Other medical conditions (such as obesity, heart and lung conditions, and smoking)

 - Your personal preference and lifestyle